 = \int s_\theta(\mathbf x)^\top \nabla_{\mathbf x} p_{\text{data}}(\mathbf x) d\mathbf x

-\int s_\theta(\mathbf x)^\top \nabla_{\mathbf x} p_{\text{data}}(\mathbf x) d\mathbf x = -\int p_{\text{data}}(\mathbf x) \text{div}{\mathbf x} s\theta(\mathbf x) d\mathbf x \
+\int s_\theta(\mathbf x)^\top \nabla_{\mathbf x} p_{\text{data}}(\mathbf x) d\mathbf x = -\int p_{\text{data}}(\mathbf x) \text{div}_{\mathbf x} s_\theta(\mathbf x) d\mathbf x \\

-\text{div}{\mathbf x} s\theta(\mathbf x) = \text{div}{\mathbf x} \left( -\nabla{\mathbf x} E_\theta(\mathbf x) \right) = -\text{div}{\mathbf x} \nabla{\mathbf x} E_\theta(\mathbf x) = -\Delta_{\mathbf x} E_\theta(\mathbf x)\
+\text{div}_{\mathbf x} s_\theta(\mathbf x) = \text{div}_{\mathbf x} \left( -\nabla_{\mathbf x} E_\theta(\mathbf x) \right) = -\text{div}_{\mathbf x} \nabla_{\mathbf x} E_\theta(\mathbf x) = -\Delta_{\mathbf x} E_\theta(\mathbf x)\\

 \mathbb{E}_{p_{\text{data}}} \left[ s_\theta(\mathbf x)^\top s_{\text{data}}(\mathbf x) \right] = -\mathbb{E}_{p_{\text{data}}} \left[ \text{div}_{\mathbf x} s_\theta(\mathbf x) \right]